SDBrett/jekyllblog/_posts/2016-05-22-checking-when-external-ip-has-changed-with-python.md

 This exercise came from wanting to VPN into my home network.
 The home network has a dynamic external IP address, which means I need a way to know if that IP has changed.

 The script IPcheck.py helps solve that problem.
-It&#8217;s been created to check the current external IP against a stored value and notify by email if the two do not match.
-It&#8217;s intended to be run as a scheduled task.
+It';s been created to check the current external IP against a stored value and notify by email if the two do not match.
+It';s intended to be run as a scheduled task.
 For example, I have a cron job setup on my Raspberry Pi.

 The GitHub for this project is located [here](https://github.com/oversizedspoon/IPCheck).
 At the time of writing this entry, there is still a little work to be done, such as adding doc strings.